decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    <img src="images/sync-fund-btc.png" width="360">

-   **IMPORTANT**: This is your own local wallet, and you can send as much as you like to your new wallet since *only* the amount required for the bond will be spent in the next step.
-The remaining amount will be in your available balance.
-For example, you can send yourself 5 BTC and only the required amount will be spent to create the bond in the next step, with the remainder in the wallet's balance, which can then be traded, sent, or simply held in the wallet.
+   **IMPORTANT**: This is your own local wallet, and you can send as much as you like to it since *only* the amount required for the bond will be spent in the next step.
+The remaining amount, minus a small reserve for future bond transactions, will be in your available balance.
+For example, you can send yourself 5 BTC and only the required amount (0.0014 BTC in the case pictured above) will be spent to create the bond in the next step, with an equivalent amount plus fees in reserves.
+The remainder goes to your available balance, which can then be traded, sent, or simply held in the wallet.

+   You may disable future bonds at any time by changing the "Target Tier" to 0 in the "Update Bond Options" form accessible from DEX host settings form accessible from the Settings page.
+This will return any reserves to the available balance.
+Any active bonds will automatically be refunded when their lock time expires (currently 2 months after creation).

    NOTE: The native Litecoin and Bitcoin Cash wallets connect to full nodes on the blockchain network that have "compact block filters" enabled.
 It may take